invisibleroads/find-buildings-cuda-convnet/README.md

 This project has been deprecated.
-Please see the following link for the latest work: https://crosscompute.com/n/DAyIrX65pdVFri4rUfDntj2NqT219PoC
+Please see the following link: https://crosscompute.com/n/DAyIrX65pdVFri4rUfDntj2NqT219PoC

 This project builds off earlier work: